WHO IS A REFUGEE?

 “The 1951 Geneva Convention is the main international instrument of refugee law.
 The Convention clearly spells out who a refugee is and the kind of legal protection, other assistance and social rights he or she should receive from the countries who have signed the document.”
 UNHCR

 There are 33,640 refugee children in Malaysia

 MAKE A DIFFERENCE TODAY

 At Fugee School, we ignite the endless passion for learning and growing in every child.
 We want every Fugee student to realise their full potential and value by equipping them with the right academic, creative and lifeskills in an environment free from discrimination and exclusion.
 We know that education is the key that can open doors to a brighter future.

 Why Fugee School?

-Overall, 34% of refugee children aged 6 to 17 are receiving some form of education in various learning centres, such as Fugee School.
+Overall, 28% of refugee children of school going age are receiving some form of education in various learning centres, such as Fugee School.
 Unfortunately, refugee children do not have access to institutionalized schools as Malaysia has not ratified the refugee rights convention.